Available in VPC

 Supported versions and capacity

-This section describes the supported versions and capacity information.
+This section describes supported versions and capacity.

 Supported versions